weiran/EFLinqExpressionProjection/README.md

 # EFLinqExpressionProjecton

-This assembly enables ruse of LINQ logic in projections.
+This assembly enables reuse of LINQ expression logic in projections.

 ## Usage